Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 | --- | --- |
 | 0-1 | 0x0001 |
 | 2 | 0 = Beginning of data packet <br> 1 = End of data packet |
+Note: A message of this type is to be added before the start of a [0x0C](#rx-data-0x0c) message series, and also after the end of it.

 #### Information Type 2 - Request GO Device Data Message